cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/src/contracts/core/README.md

 #### Part 2
-In order to be able to withdraw only a specific amount of assets from its strategies without undelegating, the delegator needs to call [`queueWithdrawal`](https://github.com/Layr-Labs/eignlayr-contracts/blob/ee6588470dfe804bb0b69c232ae93a378905db21/src/contracts/investment/InvestmentManager.sol#L404).
+In order to be able to withdraw only a specific amount of assets from its strategies without undelegating first, the delegator needs to call [`queueWithdrawal`](https://github.com/Layr-Labs/eignlayr-contracts/blob/ee6588470dfe804bb0b69c232ae93a378905db21/src/contracts/investment/InvestmentManager.sol#L404).